-HVAC / Furnace Permit Requirements in Bel Air, MD
+HVAC Permit Requirements in Bel Air, MD

 County seat of Harford County.
 Building permits handled by Harford County DILP.
 Harford County adopted 2021 IBC/IRC effective May 29, 2024.
 Maryland follows MBPS Act.